Beginners To Advanced Students Are All Welcome

 …when in doubt, always modify a posture.
 Back bands aren’t meant for everyone, so we don’t teach a lot of them.
 However, if you were to be someone who doesn’t do back bends, we will always offer alternative postures and modifications, not as a “you can’t handle what we’re doing”, but as a “please respect your body and choose something more appropriate for YOU”.
 It’s always best to know when to say when.
 Of course, anyone is welcome to try anything at any time in our classes, but many of us know our limits and we don’t feel comfortable even creeping up to our edges.
 There’s no reason to upset the body to try to look good in yoga posture, only to end up in pain later…… hmmmmm, maybe if Rule 3 is seems to offend our ego, we should reread Rules 1 & 2 as reminders of pain and competition.
 To thine own self be true!
 Just be YOU and modify!

-These short format classes are being designed to help folks zero in on techniques that have been developed over thousands of years to focus and calm the mind.
-We will explore a wide range of exercises from “Mindful Tasting”, to mantra, focal meditation, to mindful movement.
-These are meant as short-sit tutorials so you can take them home, knock them about a bit and then decide if they are useful to you or not.
+These classes will use supported “Restorative Yoga” postures, coupled with Meditation techniques, to help soothe the sympathetic nervous system to reduce “fight or flight” activity and to consciously drop into deep relaxation within the parasympathetic nervous system.
+We will be using varying meditation techniques meant to help practitioners zero in on meditation methods that might help outside of class when the sympathetic nervous system might be over-stimulated.
+We will explore a wide range of exercises: “Mindful Tasting”, mantra, focal meditation, cognitive vacation, sound, etc. These are meant as short-sit tutorials so you can take them home, knock them about a bit and then decide if they are useful to you or not.
 If you don’t like this week’s, well maybe next week’s will be something you can work with.

 For me, personally, meditation has been something that was illusive, frustrating and fruitless until December of 2017 when I learned about Sound Healing.
 The sounds immediately settled my brain patterns and shut down the chatter as my mind followed the tones.
 Once I learned the science behind the sound healing principles, it made perfect sense to me why sound works as a meditation.
 Applying some psychology that I learned in college to my practice, has helped me immensely and that’s the understanding of the human “learning structure”: Auditory, Visual, Tactile or sometimes phrased as “See it.
 Say it.
 Do it.”